snukky/wikiedits/README.md

 * English, cleaned & preprocessed: [wiked-v1.0.en.prepro.tgz](http://data.statmt.org/romang/wiked/wiked-v1.0.en.prepro.tgz), 2.0 GB
 * Polish: [wiked-v1.0.pl.tgz](http://data.statmt.org/romang/wiked/wiked-v1.0.pl.tgz), 301 MB

-The repository contains some useful conversion scripts for the WikEd, which work independently from Wiki Edits.
-These can be found in `bin` directory.
+The repository also includes format conversion scripts for WikEd.
+The scripts work independently form Wiki Edits and can be found in the `bin` directory.

 Requirements
 ------------

-This is a new version of the library and it is **not compatible** with the old version!
+This is a new version of Wiki Edits and it is **not compatible** with the old version!
 Back to commit 163d771 if you need old scripts.

 This package is tested on Ubuntu with Python 2.7.